mjj29/streaminganalytics-github-sync/README.md

-EPL Apps Github sync
+EPL Apps GitHub sync
 ====================

-This repository provides a tool to do bidirectional syncing between Github and Cumulocity Streaming Analytics EPL Apps.
+This repository provides a tool to do bidirectional syncing between GitHub and Cumulocity Streaming Analytics EPL apps.

-To use this you will need a Cumulocity tenant with the ability to run EPL Apps, running at least Streaming Analytics 10.18.0.5, or any CD train (versions starting 24+).
+To use this you will need a Cumulocity tenant with the ability to run EPL apps, running at least Streaming Analytics 10.18.0.5, or any CD train (versions starting 24+).

 To deploy it:

 - Set the following tenant options in your tenant:
-	- `github/owner` - The owner of the repository you want to sync to (the organization)
+	- `streaminganalytics.github/owner` - The owner of the repository you want to sync to (the organization)
-	- `github/repo` - The name of the repository in that organization you want to sync to
+	- `streaminganalytics.github/repo` - The name of the repository in that organization you want to sync to
-	- `github/branch` - The branch in the repository that you want to sync to
+	- `streaminganalytics.github/branch` - The branch in the repository that you want to sync to
-	- `github/PAT` - A Personal Access Token which has permissions to write to the repository
+	- `streaminganalytics.github/PAT` - A Personal Access Token which has permissions to write to the repository
 - Upload the contents of `syncapp/SyncToGithub.mon` to your tenant as an EPL App.

 This will:

-- Write all EPL Apps that exist at that moment in the tenant to the `epl/` directory of the github repository (overwriting any earlier versions in the repository)
+- Write all EPL apps that exist at that moment in the tenant to the `epl/` directory of the GitHub repository (overwriting any earlier versions in the repository)
-- Deploy any already-existing Apps under `epl/` from the github repository to the tenant as new EPL Apps
+- Deploy any already-existing Apps under `epl/` from the GitHub repository to the tenant as new EPL apps
-- Watch for updates to EPL Apps going forward and write any changes / remove any deleted EPL Apps from the github repository
+- Watch for updates to EPL apps going forward and write any changes / remove any deleted EPL apps from the GitHub repository
-- Watch for new commits to the github repository and make any changes to match in EPL Apps
+- Watch for new commits to the GitHub repository and make any changes to match in EPL apps

 You can use this to implement the following use cases and more:

-- Backup your EPL Apps to github, with tracked changes
+- Backup your EPL apps to GitHub, with tracked changes
-- Restore your EPL Apps to a new blank tenant
+- Restore your EPL apps to a new blank tenant
-- Develop your EPL Apps outside of EPL Apps with standard enterprise workflows, including testing using eplapps-tools, but automatically have them deployed to your tenant
+- Develop your EPL apps outside of EPL apps with standard enterprise workflows, including testing using eplapps-tools, but automatically have them deployed to your tenant
-- Develop in one tenant on one branch, have preprod and production in other tenants connected to other branches and do release between them with pull requests in github
+- Develop in one tenant on one branch, have preprod and production in other tenants connected to other branches and do release between them with pull requests in GitHub

 This repo contains: